cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

       .. raw:: html

          <i>Affect only selection</i>: If checked the filter is performed only on the selected area

+.. data:: apply_coord_developability_of_mesh

+   *MeshLab filter name*: 'Make mesh developable'

+   .. raw:: html

+      The filter improves the developability of the current two-manifold triangular mesh by applying an optimization process that encourages each vertex star to form an hinge or a flat piece.
+The resulting mesh is similar to the initial, but it is comprised of one or more developable pieces held toghether by highly regular seam curves, i.e. path of edges which vertex stars did not form an hinge or a flat spot.<br>Since small interior angles can have a negative impact on the outcome, an automatic remeshing that runs along the optimization can be enabled.<br>When the obtained design is satisfactory, one may want to refine the quality of the seams and the developability of the surfaces by alternating between regular midpoint subdivisions and further optimization rounds.<br>For more details see:<br><b>Oded Stein, Eitan Grinspun and Keenan Crane</b><br><a href="https://doi.org/10.1145/3197517.3201303">'Developability of triangle meshes'</a><br>ACM Transactions on Graphics, Volume 37, Issue 4</p>

+   **Parameters:**

+   ``optmethod : str = '[B] Backtracking line search' (or int = 1)``

+      Possible enum values:

+         0. ``'[F] Fixed stepsize'``
+         1. ``'[B] Backtracking line search'``

+      .. raw:: html

+         <i>Gradient method</i>: The gradient method optimization algorithm to use

+   ``maxfunevals : int = 400``

+      .. raw:: html

+         <i>Max function evaluations</i>: The maximum number of function evaluation.
+Once reached, the optimization stops

+   ``eps : float = 1e-05``

+      .. raw:: html

+         <i>Stop threshold</i>: Optimization stops when the squared norm of the gradient is less than or equal to the accuracy

+   ``stepsize : float = 0.01``

+      .. raw:: html

+         <i>Initial step size</i>: The initial step size of the opt method, fixed when using [F] optimizer

+   ``minstepsize : float = 1e-10``

+      .. raw:: html

+         <i>Min step size (B only)</i>: The minimum step size for the backtracking line search opt method

+   ``tau : float = 0.8``

+      .. raw:: html

+         <i>Tau (B only)</i>: Scaling factor of the step size for the backtracking line search opt method

+   ``m1 : float = 0.0001``

+      .. raw:: html

+         <i>Armijo constant (B only)</i>: The constant of the Armijo condition of the backtracking line search opt method

+   ``edgeflips : bool = True``

+      .. raw:: html

+         <i>Apply edge flips</i>: Whether or not to apply edge flips when necessary during optimization

+   ``edgecollapses : bool = True``

+      .. raw:: html

+         <i>Apply edge collapses</i>: Whether or not to apply edge collapses when necessary during optimization

+   ``anglethreshold : float = 18``

+      .. raw:: html

+         <i>Post-processing angle threshold (deg)</i>: The maximum angle under which an edge flip or an edge collapse must be performed during optimization

 .. data:: apply_coord_directional_preservation